-In the 1860’s, when Italian immigrants first came to California’s North Coast, they must surely have noticed that wild boletus mushrooms (called porcinis in Italian because they resembled little pigs) were abundant in area forests.
-Yet it took another century or so for porcinis and other wild mushrooms to actually become an integral part of the local culinary culture.
+Way back in the 60’s, and we’re talking the 1860’s here, when Italian immigrants first came to California’s North Coast, they must surely have noticed that the wild boletus mushrooms they called Porcinis (apparently because they resemble little pigs), were quite abundant in area forests.
+Stll, it took another century or so for porcinis and other wild mushrooms to become an integral part of the local culinary culture.

 “People still think of mushroom-picking as taking out a little basket and strolling through the forest.
 Well they’ve never put a 70 pound pack of mushrooms on their back on a 70 degree slope with trees and brush and slippery footing and tried to hike three miles out.
 Its not an easy thing to do.”

-Today, Schramm teaches novice mushroom-pickers or “rain-chasers” as they are sometimes called, how to forage the forests of California’s north coast for mushrooms.
-Schramm also teaches them the skills to earn a decent day’s wage by gathering a seasonal bounty of Chanterelles, Black Trumpets, Morels, Matsutakes and those extraordinary Candy Caps so prized by chefs for their maple-syrupy flavor.
+Schramm also teaches novice mushroom-pickers or “rain-chasers” as they are sometimes called, how to forage the forests of California’s north coast, providing them the skills necessary to earn a decent day’s wage in times of financial and environmental uncertainty.